 New York City: The Big Apple, The Capital of the World, The Empire City…

 Surely NYC is one of the best cities in the world, with endless possibilities just outside your door.
 It’s the mecca of opportunity, right?
-There’s something about its vibration that just makes you feel like you can conquer anything – at least until you narrowly avoid being hit by a manic cab driver or until you get a proper cursing for stepping in the way of the very-important business man on his way to his even more important business meeting.
+There’s something about its vibration that just makes you feel like you can conquer anything – at least until you narrowly avoid being hit by a manic cab driver or until you get a proper cursing for stepping in the way of a very-important business man on his way to his even more important meeting.

 I’m certainly not out to criticize a city that I admittedly love to visit.
 In fact, I just returned from a fantastic long weekend with one of my best friends who is currently living in vibrant downtown NYC.
 We walked, dined, shopped, and even caught a Broadway show.
 We were living the dream.
 But I can’t ignore a feeling that I have often experienced, which was reinforced through my conversations with other young professionals living in the city.
 There are so many people to meet, places to go, and stimuli simultaneously entertaining your senses, yet the irony is how easy it is to feel alone.
 New York has a culture of opulence and abundance.
 Either you have it (insert desired object, job, or person here), or you are aspiring to attain it.
 From the constant model and actress sightings to the restaurants that book out months in advance, the message is clear: see and be seen.
 Even exercising is trendy.
 I attended my first Soul Cycle spin class and I felt like I was joining an exclusive club of young, attractive perfectionists validating themselves by their over-priced workout regime.
 I’m always game for some intense group fitness, but instead of enriching my soul as one might expect from the name, I felt like the sucker dropping $35 on the 45-minute class, let alone the added cost of shoes and water.